Tips, Tricks, & Helpful Links

-- Ladies: Never walk alone at night.
+- Never walk alone at night.
 Plan for someone to walk you to your doorstep.

 - Watch out for pickpockets in the metro and buses, and on the streets.
 There are a lot.
 Make sure your wallet is somewhere hard to reach and try to avoid keeping things in your back pockets.
 If you're carrying a backpack or purse, make sure its zippers are closed.
 Never carry large amounts of cash with you.
 Always be alert and aware of your surroundings.